-You're famous, you suck.
+You suck.
 And now you're sitting next to me on a bus.

 You know when I first saw you - out there - before I knew you could speak, I thought to myself - now there's a girl I could really go for.
 She seems real.
 She seems nice.
 I am a terrible judge of character.